eidHossam/Master-Embedded-Systems/Unit_4_System_architect/Lesson_2/Signle_Module_CA_system/README.md

-## This assignment is practice on:
+## This assignment is a practice on:
 - How to design your system before starting,
 - How to describe your application through block diagrams.
 - How to describe the process of your application through a flow-diagram.